instinctive3/instinctive-api/guides/webhooks.md

 - After taking it live
 - After making any changes

-You can send test webhooks to your endpoint from the Instinctive Notes Web App under "Settings >> Change developers settings" using the "Send test" link.
+You can send test webhooks to your endpoint from the Instinctive Notes Web App under `Settings >> Change developers settings` using the `Send test` link.

 You can select any event type to send, even if the endpoint is not currently subscribed to that event type.
 Instinctive Notes will send an event of that type to your endpoint using the last saved document of that type.

-For example, if you choose "soap_note.created" then the last soap note created in your account will be sent as a webhook.
+For example, if you choose `soap_note.created` then the last soap note created in your account will be sent as a webhook.

 ## Webhook response

-A webhook response is in json.
-The "data >> object" key will include the specific object record.
+A webhook response is in `JSON`.
+The `data: object:` key will include the specific object record.

 The object record will be the same as the singular response in the section for that specific data type.